 If you have the time the Stena Line ferry is an excellent way to travel between the south-east UK and the Netherlands.
 We’ve done this sailing on a good number of occasions and have found the trip to be very comfortable.

 2. Newcastle – Amsterdam (DFDS Seaways)

 There is a daily overnight ferry service each way between Newcastle-North Shields and Amsterdam-Ijmuiden.

 Sailings over the North Sea take approximately 16-17 hours – each evening a ship departs Newcastle at 1700 and Amsterdam at 1730.
 They arrive the following morning at 0915 (Newcastle) and 0945 (Amsterdam).
 Book your DFDS Newcastle-Amsterdam ferry here

 The large King Seaways and Princess Seaways ferries operate on the route.
 There are a range of cabins on offer: inside cabins, sea-view cabins, economy cabins and premium cabins (Commodore and Commodore De Luxe).
 There is a Commodore De Luxe lounge available on King Seaways.

 Other on-board facilities include the Explorer’s Kitchen and North Sea Bistro restaurants, Coffee Crew café, games area, a cinema, 4 bars, casino and a nightclub.

 Ijmuiden is a seaside port about 20 km west of Amsterdam – don’t be put off by the large Tata steel works close by!
-It has a marina with a Holiday Inn hotel and the start of a good (blue-flag) beach running south.
+It has a marina with a Leonardo hotel and the start of a good (blue-flag) beach running south.

 DFDS has a bus service (operated by Brouwer’s Tours) for passengers between the Ijmuiden ferry terminal and Amsterdam Central.
 The journey takes about 30-45 minutes.